jojczykp/rabbitmq-msg/README.md

     `node consumersMqtt.js 10001 12002 2`

-    - Used ~8.2 GB of RAM
+    - Used ~8.0 GB of RAM
-    - Client connections established in 20 secs (all went smoothly)
+    - Client connections established in 25 secs (all went smoothly)
     - Managed to deliver all messages

-    Both clients have to establish a lot of connections in a short initial period of time.
-    Some AMQP failed and had to reconnect, MQTT was smooth and significantly faster.
-    (I'm not sure at the moment however, whether AMPQ problems come from server or maybe client OS configuration.)
+3. MQTT over WS consumer

+    // To Be Done

-3. STOMP
+4. STOMP

+    `node consumersStomp.js 10001 12002 2`

+    - Used ~9.5 GB of RAM
+    - Client connections established in 25 secs (went mostly smoothly)
+    - Managed to deliver all messages

+5. STOMP over WS consumer

+    // To Be Done

+Current winner seems to be MQTT :)
+// To Be Done - ws:// versions os MQTT and STOMP.
-    To Be Done
+// To Be Done - try to tune STOMP config